 With all of that experience, in my humble opinion, I have probably seen EVERYTHING when it comes to paying for a natural childbirth.
 The number one thing I have learned is: those mothers who really want a natural childbirth, find a way to have one.

-Here are 6 ideas I personally share with all of my clients when I am asked "how much is a midwife?"
-All references to ‘midwives’ are understood to mean fully licensed and experienced professional midwives, including nurse midwives:
+Here are the ideas I personally share with all of my clients when I am asked "how much is a midwife?"
+All references to ‘midwives’ are understood to mean fully licensed and experienced professional midwives, including nurse midwives.

-1. Know what you want: This is first and by FAR the most important - know what you want from your pregnancy and childbirth experience: The single most important question in your personal cost equation is: “What is it worth to ME?
+This is first and by FAR the most important factor - there is no substitute for knowing what you want from your pregnancy and childbirth experience: The single most important question in your personal cost equation is: “What is it worth to ME?
 How determined am I to have a natural childbirth?”
 Again, I have found that women who truly want a natural birth find a way to have one.
 They often use one of the methods below…

-4. Ask about payment plans: Many midwives will offer payment terms.
-Some of my clients are in the midst of temporary financial hardship and just need the opportunity to spread the cost over time.
-We offer 6, 12 and 18 month payment plans to make natural childbirth more accessible for these families.
+Many midwives will offer payment terms.
+Sometimes their clients are in the midst of temporary financial hardship and just need the opportunity to spread the cost over time.

-6. Be willing to push for what you want: This is SO important.
+This is SO important.
 No insurance plan has rules to account for every individual client and their needs.
 Be persistent.
 If you have a good argument and patiently pursue it, you may be rewarded.
-The billing professional on our team knows the ins and outs of negotiating with insurance plans and is hugely valuable to our clients.
-Many licensed midwives offer a similar service.
-We also offer a packet of support material including examples and templates.
+If your midwife team has a billing specialist, he or she probably knows the ins and outs of negotiating with insurance plans.
+Some also offer a packet of support material including examples and templates.

-1. Barter: Some midwives will consider a barter arrangement...
+Some midwives are open to this.
 In my practice we once cared for the wife of a plumber who installed a separate birth tub in each room of our birth center in exchange for his wife’s midwifery care (she had a beautiful water birth).

-3. Setting up a crowdfunding campaign such as GoFundMe to help cover home birth cost, the cost of a birth kit, or other specific parts of your medical care, is another good idea for realizing your dream of a natural birth.
+A crowdfunding campaign such as GoFundMe can help cover home birth cost, the cost of a birth kit, or other specific parts of your medical care.
+Many moms can secure additional funding this way.

 Now, to recap: today’s main question was "how much is a midwife?"
 I hope this article has helped answer that question, but provide ideas on how to actually afford and pay for the natural birth of your dreams.